 We now refer to them using like “health system,” “child welfare system,” “educational system,” “juvenile justice system,” and so on.

 However, the number of these services has become problematic because these services are structured by different policies, in different buildings and embedded in different parts of government.

 As a result, imagining collaboration, communication and coordinated efforts to improve child maltreatment is burdened due to these large scale structural separation in services that interact with kids either directly or otherwise*

-The SMART Center Project aims to create a common core structure for reporting child maltreatment which states and organizations may be able to use in efforts to create a better system of maltreatment reporting and modeling across state lines to improve child social and health outcomes.
+The Data SMART Project aims to create a common core structure for reporting child maltreatment which states and organizations may be able to use in efforts to create a better system of maltreatment reporting and modeling across state lines to improve child social and health outcomes.

 *i.e. adult criminal court can impact a child’s supervision, resources, and attachment.

 Different jurisdictions like states, territories and Nations have developed their own definitions of what constitutes child abuse for the purposes of removing children from their families or prosecuting a criminal charge.

 However, these laws are not uniform because there is no universal definition of child maltreatment for all states.
 There has been federal laws like CAPTA which gives guidelines to states.
 For more information, select Definitions of Maltreatment topic.